HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/index.md

 # VarianceComponentsHDFE

 This package estimates a two-way fixed effects model and computes its associated variance components using the methodology developed by Kline, Saggio and Sølvsten (KSS).
-This is achieved by running an executable (app) in the terminal/powershell.
-The user needs to input to the app the path to the original data (in .csv format) and indicate the corresponding column in the .csv that contains the first identier (e.g. the worker id), the second identier (e.g the firm id) and the outcome (e.g. log wage).
-The link to the repository is [this](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl).
+We provide the usual Julia Package as well as an executable/app that can be run in the terminal.
+For more details about this please see the corresponding Executable section.
+The link to the repository can be found  [here](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl).

+Please submit any bug or problem [here](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl/issues).

 ## About the executable/app

 The algorithm prints the plug-in and the bias-corrected variance components estimators for the first identifier effects (e.g. variance of worker effects), the second identifier effects (e.g. variance of firm effects), and the covariance of both these effects (e.g. covariance of worker-firm effects).
 The user may choose to compute only a subset of these three components.
 Additionally, the executable will create a CSV file that stores the outcome variable, the first and second set of identifiers, and the estimated fixed effects for every observation that belongs to the leave-out connected set as defined in KSS.
 The algorithm also saves the statistical leverages, Pii, as well the weighting terms defined as Bii in KSS for a given variance component.

-## Installation (Windows)
+## Installation

+### Windows

 1. Open up a powershell terminal.
 We recommend to run powershell as administrator for installation.
 To do this, open Windows menu, type "powershell".
 Right-click on the powershell, click "run as administrator".